Herbs and Natural Medicine in Germany

 But there is another of Einstein's verified statements that is probably even more exact: "We still do not know one-thousandth of one percent of what nature has revealed to us".

-Albert Einstein lived from 1879 until 1955, and in 21st century Germany there are between 600 to 700 herb and plant based medicines available.
+Albert Einstein lived from 1879 until 1955, and in 21st century Germany there are between 600 to 700 herb and plant-based medicines available.

-In keeping with a country which believes as far as possible in a Green way of life, there are also many experts who dispense eagerly followed wisdom and advice on the age old medicinal recipes for every month and each season's herbs and plants.
+In keeping with a country that believes as far as possible in a "Green Way of Life", there are many experts who dispense eagerly followed wisdom and advice on the age-old medicinal recipes for each month and season's herbs and plants.

 Or the instant and permanent relief that comes when fruit schnapps, or vodka, is dabbed onto a burn first cooled in cold water.

-A complementary alternative remedy for headaches is a few drops of peppermint oil gently rubbed into the forehead, temples and back of jaw, any excess allowed to seep into the skin giving an immediate cooling feeling, followed after about 30 minutes by relief from the headache.
+A complementary alternative remedy for headaches is a few drops of peppermint oil gently rubbed into the forehead, temples and back of jaw, any excess allowed to seep into the skin giving an immediate cooling feeling, which is followed after about 30 minutes by relief from the headache.

-Modern science has proved that for many ailments, herbs and methods handed down from generation to generation and quoted for centuries in German 'folklore', including Horse Chestnut for varicose vein treatment, Chili Pepper for pain relief, Valerian for insomnia as well as the healing power of water, make viable and effective treatments while causing less side effects, and are more relevant today than ever before.
+Modern science has proved that for many ailments herbs, cures handed down from generation to generation and quoted for centuries in German folklore, including Horse Chestnut for varicose vein treatment, Chili Pepper for pain relief, Valerian for insomnia, the healing power of water, make viable and effective treatments, with few side effects, and are more relevant today than ever before.

 Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.